Duxah/FreePCB-2/Download.md

 ***
 If you are already a FreePcb2 user and want to try new features, you can only update the executables.
-**(Attention! these are the file links of the most recent DEBUGGING version)**
+**(Attention! these are the file links of the most recent DEBUGGING version)** Copy these 2 files to the bin folder with file replacement.

 Download                                                                       |
 -------------------------------------------------------------------------------|